pisinger/pisinger.github.io/_posts/2025-07-03-how-kubelet-uses-http-watch.md

 Hey there 🖖 - Ever wondered how the **kubelet** - the well known small node agent in Kubernetes - keeps tabs on what pods to deploy?
 I did too, and thus decided to have a deeper look on it.
 Initially, I assumed it might use good old `HTTP long polling`, maybe even something fancier like `WebSockets` but the reality is as often different 😅

 Instead, kubelet retrieves pod specs from the Kubernetes API server through a mechanism called **HTTP watch** (<https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes>).
-Unlike long polling, which re-requests the resource every time and keeps the connection open until an update arrives (then repeats), HTTP watch is more efficient.
+Unlike long polling, which re-requests the resource every time and keeps the connection open until an update arrives (then repeats), HTTP watch is more efficient even while they share similarities.
 It uses the `watch` parameter in the API call, which streams resource updates as they happen that allows clients (kubectl or controllers) to subscribe to changes on resources.

 > "In the Kubernetes API, watch is a verb that is used to track changes to an object in Kubernetes as a stream.
-It is used for the efficient detection of changes." <https://kubernetes.io/docs/reference/using-api/api-concepts>
+It is used for the efficient detection of changes." <https://kubernetes.io/docs/reference/using-api/api-concepts>.
 {: .prompt-info}
-> WebSockets are also used in Kubernetes, but not for this purpose.
+> Also worth noting that HTTP watch is heavily used by the different k8s compents such as kube-scheduler or kube-controller-manager to efficiently monitor changes in the cluster to then react accordingly.
+WebSockets are also used in Kubernetes, but not for this purpose.
 They are primarily used for interactive sessions like `kubectl exec` or `port-forward`, where low-latency, bidirectional communication is essential. <https://kubernetes.io/blog/2024/08/20/websockets-transition/>
-{: .prompt-tip}
+{: .prompt-info}

 ## 👀How kubelet makes use of HTTP watch